KirangoJohn/react-to-do-list/README.md

 # react-to-do-list
-React to do list with zod validation.
+React to-do list with zod validation.
 Can add and remove tasks